Cisco Networking Academy

 - Cisco Cybersecurity

-We teach these programmes in a number of ways to prepare students for a flexible future.
+We teach our Cisco courses in a number of ways to prepare students for a flexible future.
 ICT skills enhance every pathway to success, whether a student is planning a technology career, pursuing another field, or starting a business.
-Academy courses effectively inspire students because they are:
+Our Cisco Networking Academy courses effectively inspire students because they are:

 - Innovative - instruction engages today’s learning styles, combining lectures, hands-on laboratories, simulations, games and online assessments